 Also, your likelihood of receiving a lower-priced stock is far higher than that of receiving a higher-priced stock.
 The identity of the stock is always a surprise until it lands in your account.

 Webull’s Account Opening Bonus No. 1

-First up is an opportunity to earn a free stock worth up to $250 per share when you open a new Webull account during the offer period.
+First up is an opportunity to earn up to 12 free stocks worth up to $30,600 when you open and fund a new Webull account during the offer period.

-Begin your account opening process by June 30, 2020, and finish within 24 hours of starting to receive a free stock valued between $2.50 and $250 per share.
+Begin your account opening process by the offer end date in force when you open your account and finish within 24 hours of starting to receive 2 free free stocks valued between $3 and $300 per share.

 You can sell the awarded stock at any time and use the proceeds to purchase other shares of stock.
 Alternatively, withdraw the funds from your Webull account no sooner than 30 days from the sale date.

 The stock’s value is subject to change as the market fluctuates and at Webull’s discretion.

 Webull’s second account opening bonus, known as its deposit bonus, has even more potential value.